 Security requirements have been defined for every signaling and media link within the PacketCable IP network.
 In order to understand the security requirements and specifications for PacketCable, one must first understand the overall architecture.
 This section presents a brief overview of the PacketCable architecture.
-For a more detailed overview, refer to the PacketCable 1.5 Architecture Framework Technical Report [1].
+For a more detailed specification, refer to the PacketCable Architecture Technical Report [1].